andrewtheproger/physicsproject/README.md

 # 3800 las project

-This is a project that provide illegal access to '3800 задач по физике' book.
+This is a project that provide illegal access to physics tasks.
 It maintenance by school students for free.
 Monetization will never be allowed.

 The project could be viewed [here](http://ec2-35-157-38-27.eu-central-1.compute.amazonaws.com/).
 If you'd like to share the link, please use this page link due to the server host will be changed.